☰

 As you are developing, if you need to deploy your artifacts to a Kubernetes cluster, you will need to build a Docker image for them. make image is a shorthand for this.
 As before, if you just want to build images for a subset of artifacts, you can limit the scope with the ARTIFACTS environment variable.
 You can also point the build to your docker registry by setting the DOCKER_REGISTRY environment variable; it defaults to localhost:5000.

-To accomplish automatic updates of the changed artifacts in Kubernetes (see below), during the image build phase, images are tagged with a SHA based on the contents of your Git repo (including working directory changes that have not been committed yet, but not including untracked files). 🔥Config is smart enough to update the Deployment manifests with the new SHA after every image build, which means that the artifacts that have changed will automatically be updated by Kubernetes and everything else will be untouched.
+To accomplish automatic updates of the changed artifacts in Kubernetes (see below), during the image build phase, images are tagged with a SHA based on the contents of your Git repo, plus a UUID. 🔥Config is smart enough to update the Deployment manifests with the new SHA after every image build, which means that the artifacts that have changed will automatically be updated by Kubernetes and everything else will be untouched.

 One consequence of the above is that if you don't periodically clean up old built Docker images, you can fill up your hard drive rather rapidly!
 We recommend having /var (or wherever your Docker images live) be on a separate partition.
 We'd like to improve this situation sometime in the future but it's a low priority right now.